vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Windows:
 Double-click start-windows-app.bat

-This will install all the python packages.
+This will install all the Python packages.
 Then the myOfflineAi web app will open in your browser.
 The terminal will also open.